SAIF: Sparse Adversarial and Imperceptible Attack Framework: Background

 \subsection{Adversarial Attacks}

-Given an image $\mathbf{x} \in \mathbb{R}^{h\times w \times c}$, a trained classifier $f : \mathbb{R}^{h\times w \times c}\xrightarrow{}\{1\ldots k\}$ that maps the image to one of $k$ classes, and $f(\mathbf{x})=c$.
+Given an image $\mathbf{x} \in \mathbb{R}^{h\times w \times ch}$, a trained classifier $f : \mathbb{R}^{h\times w \times {ch}}\xrightarrow{}\{1\ldots C\}$ that maps the image to one of $C$ classes, and $f(\mathbf{x})=c$.
 Adversarial attacks aim at finding $\mathbf{x}'$ that is very similar to $\mathbf{x}$ by a distance metric, i.e. $||\mathbf{x}-\mathbf{x}'||_p \leq \epsilon$, $(p \in \{0, 1, 2, \infty\},$ $\epsilon$ is small) such that $f(\mathbf{x}')=t$, where $t \neq c$.

-Depending on the adversary's knowledge of the target model, adversarial attacks can be white-box (known model architecture and parameters) or black-box (unknown learning algorithm, the attacker only sees the most likely prediction given an input).
-We adopt the white-box setting in this work, however, gradient approximations \cite{chen2020frank} can be used for black-box attacks.
+Depending on the adversary's knowledge of the target model, adversarial attacks can be white-box (known model architecture and parameters) or black-box (unknown learning algorithm; the attacker only sees the most likely prediction given an input).
+Whether SAIF can be extended to the black-box setting (via, e.g., gradient approximations \citep{chen2020frank}) is not addressed in this work and deserves study.